JamesShirk/SBU_GEM_clustering/README.md

         def add(row):
             return pd.Series([np.array(row['x']) + np.array(row['y'])], index = ['z'])

+This code simply adds the values in the x and y columns.
+It returns them as a pandas series (similar to a 1D dataframe) as a column named 'z'.

 This could be appended to the existing dataframe via:

         df = df.join(df.apply(add, axis = 1))

+This results in a dataframe with 3 columns, x, y, and z.
 All of the code works off of the principle, but with more complicated functions.

 The first thing done inside of df = cluster(df) is to get the UV channels.
 All data from here on out is correlated to either a "u" strip or a "v" strip.
 The code that works here is: